aimeego/guidance/tutorials/03-smart-contracts-javascript.md

 ## Query Smart Contract Data

 In a smart contract, the execution of some methods won't change anything on chain.
 These methods are designed to help us query data in readonly mode from blockchains.
-In Nebulas, we provide an API `call` for users to execute these readonly methods.
+In Carbon, we provide an API `call` for users to execute these readonly methods.

 ```javascript
 // transaction - from, to, value, nonce, gasPrice, gasLimit, contract